Data modelling

 snowflake schema is a generalization of a star schema

-similar to star schema, but dimensions are normalized into multiple related tables (linked through FKs)
+similar to star schema, but dimensions are into multiple related tables (linked through FKs)